 Mail Carrier

-Instead of "mailman," "mail carrier" is inclusive to all who deliver our mail.
+Instead of "mailman," "mail carrier" includes everyone who delivers the mail.

 "Our mail carrier delivers regardless of the weather."